chnm/crdh-jekyll/_essays/v02-02-a-committee-of-the-whole.md

 The data for this research necessarily comes from a wide variety of archives.
 No central collection of the Colored Conventions or Black press exists.
 Both conventions and newspapers blossomed in hundreds of locations across the United States.
-Given the scattered nature of the records for these histories, the past seven years has required efforts to prepare digital collections and associated datasets.
+Given the scattered records of these histories, it has taken hundreds of hours over seven years to prepare these digital collections and associated datasets.
 These processes involved making interpretive decisions that shaped the digital materials.[^2] These decisions included common steps to establish scope and selection principles, but also the role of incomplete evidence in heterogeneous archives.
 How, for example, might a dataset describe a publication that is referenced by a number of its contemporaries, yet no